Continuous measurement-based holonomic quantum computation: Error correcting conditions

 $XD$ is a logical operator.
 We can immediately see that $\mathbb{P}_0 XD\mathbb{P}_0 \; \not\propto \; \mathbb{P}_0$ and $\mathbb{P}_0 HXD\mathbb{P}_0 \; \not\propto \; \mathbb{P}_0$.
-So the only way to satisfy the error-correcting condition is in case 1, i.e., $[H, D] = [X, D] = 0$.
+So, the only way to satisfy the error-correcting condition is in case 1, i.e., $[H, D] = [X, D] = 0$.
 Equivalently, $\{H, XD\} = [X, XD] = 0$, i.e., all logical operators within Hamming distance $d-1$ ($d-2$ for even $d$) of $X$ commute with $X$ and anticommute with $H$. \end{proof}

 A simple numerical search demonstrates that the conditions in \cref{thm:qec_conditions} can be satisfied for the Shor $[\![9,1,3]\!]$ code, but not for the perfect $[\![5,1,3]\!]$ code or the Steane $[\![7,1,3]\!]$ code.
-In the next section, we present a method for augmenting these codes so that the conditions can be satisfied for any stabilizer code.
+However, we can augment the codes with extra ancillas so that the conditions can be satisfied, as we shortly show.